-In organizations, most often responsibilities and the level of authority are not clear (cf. difference between Responsibility and Authority).
-This concerns who’s responsible for what – who has the authority to perform certain actions, to take ownership of specific tasks, etc?
-Most often, one has to discover or figure out along the way what level of authority he/she has.
+This concerns who’s responsible for what – who has the authority to perform certain actions, take ownership of specific tasks, etc.?
+In organizations, responsibilities and the level of control are often not clear (cf. difference between Responsibility and Authority).
+Most often, one has to discover or figure out what level of authority they have.

-People who are proactive may take more ownership and proceed with actions, till that moment a superior intervenes to set some boundaries.
-This can be quite counter-productive and frustrating.
-Rarely, these boundaries are clearly set from the beginning.
-Some people do not really care about these blurry boundaries of authority, and will delegate all kind of “accountability” to managers higher up (in case of situations going wrong).
+Proactive people may take more ownership and proceed with actions.
+Till that moment, a superior intervenes to set some boundaries.
+Rarely did these boundaries are formed from the beginning.
+Some people do not care about these blurry boundaries of authority and will delegate all kinds of “accountability” to higher-up managers (in case of situations going wrong).
+This can be entirely counter-productive and frustrating.

-If you are serious about setting boundaries of authority, and you want to delegate real authority to teams in the company, action should be taken to make these boundaries clear.
+If you are serious about setting boundaries of authority and want to delegate real authority to teams in the company, you should take action to make these boundaries clear.

 A great tool to do this exercise is delegation poker by Management 3.0.Continue reading →